 Bates' words remain true today as the mountains, oceans, forests, and prairies remain mostly unchanged.
 Some of the country's greatest natural treasures are designated national parks and protected by the National Park Service.
 These gorgeous lands will forever be open to the public and protected to ensure the world's future citizens can enjoy them as well.

 While it's impossible to curate a list of all beautiful locations in the United States, the following list will inspire you to explore this fantastic land.
-From sea to shining sea, these are the top 50 most beautiful places in the USA.
+From sea to shining sea, these are the top 50 most beautiful places to visit in the US.

 Address: Yellowstone National Park, Teton County, Wyoming